'Giving every child the best start and support in life'

 Our mission is to provide the best support and start in life for every child.

 Why people love us!

 In July 2010 the Nursery School achieved the highest grade from Ofsted of “Outstanding” in all 17 categories, a unique achievement.
-Following an inspection in May 2016, the Nursery School received its second outstanding Ofsted rating.
-You can download the full Ofsted report by clicking here.
+In May 2016 Nursery School received its second outstanding Ofsted rating, and in March 2020 it received its third Ofsted You can download the full Ofsted report by clicking here.

 Our Nursery School

 The Nursery School has two ground floor main rooms, toilet facilities, kitchen and enclosed outdoor play areas consisting of a tarmac safety surface and grassed area.
 In addition children have access to the school library, hall, ICT room, nature and playground areas with activity trail and climbing wall.